sunpech/sunpech.github.io/_posts/2016-05-17-captain-america-civil-war.md

 ![MCU Hydra](/public/images/blog/mcu-hydra.jpg)

  During the Battle of New York, the WSC's decision was to nuke the city to save the world.
-In [Captain America: The Winter Soldier](http://www.imdb.com/title/tt1843866/), the helicarriers was taken over by Hydra and were repurposed into global massive killing flying battleships.
+In [Captain America: The Winter Soldier](http://www.imdb.com/title/tt1843866/), the helicarriers were taken over by Hydra and were repurposed into global massive killing flying battleships.
 Both were terrible ideas that Iron Man and Captain America each had to fix.

 In [Captain America: The First Avenger](http://www.imdb.com/title/tt0458339/), Steve Rogers disobeys Colonel Chester Phillips and goes off to rescue Bucky and a hundred other captured US soldiers from the Hydra Nazis.
 This shows that Rogers not only has a strong friendship with Barnes but is also willing to do what he felt was right rather than be beholden to an authority.